Saskapult/modupdate/README.md

 I wanted to download things from curseforge automatically but this was not so easy.
 There were not many scripts online that I could go to for guidance, so I'm putting this up to maybe help people.

+Uses twitch app api and cfwidget.
 Big thanks to cfwidget for making any of this possible, I am very grateful.
+Without it we would not be able to tell if a file was for fabric or forge.

 # Usage
 I hope that this is understandable.